MicrosoftDocs/CortanaSkillsKit/docs/enterprise/enterprise-differences.md

 - **Account to use:** The consumer skills documentation mentions the use of Microsoft Accounts (MSA), which are usually personal accounts.
 Use your tenant AAD account instead for building and testing enterprise skills.
 - **Consumer skill features not available to enterprise skills:** There are consumer features that are not available to enterprise skills.
 Please ignore the following documentation when building enterprise skills:
     - [Get the user's profile and contextual information](https://docs.microsoft.com/en-us/cortana/skills/get-user-profile-context): Personalize your skill by getting user profile information and context via AAD permissions that are explicitly extracted by your skill. <Reference in enterprise docs?>
-    - [Publishing Cortana skills](https://docs.microsoft.com/en-us/cortana/skills/publish-skill): There is a separate publishing flow for enterprise skills, which is documented in <xxx>.
+    - [Publishing Cortana skills](https://docs.microsoft.com/en-us/cortana/skills/publish-skill): There is a separate publishing flow for enterprise skills, which is documented in Requesting Tenant Deployment. <**Is that actually the page?**>.
 - **Microsoft does not certify enterprise skills:** Your enterprise is responsible for all skills that they develop and use.